-1. Projects with no roadway nor bridge improvements.
+- 1. Projects with no roadway nor bridge improvements.
 This typically includes the following types of projects:

 - Signalization projects not altering lane alignments nor the lane or shoulder widths

 - ITS projects

 - Pedestrian/bicycle/shared use trails

 - Reapplication of existing pavement markings

 - Signing

 - Soundwalls

 - Lighting projects

-However, if a vehicle obstruction is placed adjacent to a roadway, applicable criteria are to be evaluated including lateral offset from the traveled way.
+However, if a vehicle obstruction is placed adjacent to a roadway, applicable criteria are to be evaluated including clear zone, shoulder width, and lateral offset from the traveled way.

-2. Geometry outside of project limits, at the project limit of work, or the transition area including minimal bridge approaches (not to exceed 500 ft) where a project ties into an existing roadway.
-The transition area must not be adversely affected by the project.

-3. Vertical and lateral clearance from railroads.
-See Publication 371, Grade Crossing Manual, Appendix H, for guidance on railroad vertical and horizontal clearances.

-- 4. Temporary work zone conditions during construction. - 5.
-Shoulder widths in curbed sections.
+- 2. Geometry outside of project limits, at the project limit of work, or the transition area including minimal bridge approaches (not to exceed 500 ft for each approach) where a project ties into an existing roadway.
+The transition area must not be adversely affected by the project unless it still meets the New Construction and Reconstruction for roadway projects criteria. - 3.
+Vertical and lateral clearance from railroads.
+See Publication 371, Grade Crossing Manual, Appendix H, for guidance on railroad vertical and horizontal clearances. - 4.
+Temporary work zone conditions during construction.